 Include a Chief of Emergency Services, three Lieutenants who oversee overall operations and a Fire Official who directs Fire Code enforcement.
 The officers and administrative staff operate from 8am to 4pm.

-159 is staffed from 6am to 6pm by two Firefighter/EMTs.
-159 is the primary ems unit for the area that Union Fire & Rescue covers as well as a backup unit for the area that Pennington and Hopewell covers both in the township and borough.
-On some occasions, 159 may be called into outside municipalities for mutual aid.
-In addition to ems calls, 159 responds to all fire calls in the township.
-The ambulance is equipped to hold the crew’s fire gear, air packs, extinguishers, hand tools and more.
-Both crew members on 159 are also tasked with roughly 25 inspections a month each as well as assisting with public education and fire safety events.
+Ambulance 159 is staffed from 6am to 6pm by two Firefighter/EMTs.
+159 is the primary EMS unit for the area that Union Fire Company & Rescue Squad covers as well as a backup unit for the area that Pennington and Hopewell covers both in the township and borough.
+On some occasions, 159 may be called to outside municipalities for mutual aid.
+In addition to EMS calls, 159 responds to all fire calls in the township.
+The ambulance is equipped to hold the crew’s fire gear, air packs, extinguishers, hand tools, and more.
+Both crew members on 159 are also tasked with roughly 25 fire inspections a month each, as well as assisting with public education and fire safety events.

 Engine 50 is staffed from 8am to 4pm with 3 - 4 Firefighter/EMTs.
-Engine 50 currently utilizes a fire truck from Union Fire & rescue.
+Engine 50 currently utilizes a fire truck from Union Fire Company & Rescue Squad.
 Engine 50 is responding to all fire calls in the township and both boroughs.
 Occasionally, Engine 50 will assist on EMS calls when requested.
 Engine 50 participates in public education and fire safety events.

 The Fire Code Inspector & Bureau of Fire Safety